ElektraInitiative/libelektra/doc/BUILDSERVER.md

 Our Jenkins build uses parallel steps inside a single build job to do most of the work.
-To reliable determine which stages failed it is best to look over the build results in the Jenkins Blue Ocean view.
+To reliably determine which stages failed it is best to look over the build results in the Jenkins Blue Ocean view.
 It is the default View opened when accessing the build results from GitHub.
 For libelektra the URLs are